progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--So far, I’ve covered the basics of how Git works and how to use it, and I’ve introduced a number of tools that Git provides to help you use it easily and efficiently.
 In this chapter, I’ll go through some operations that you can use to make Git operate in a more customized fashion by introducing several important configuration settings and the hooks system.
 With these tools, it’s easy to get Git to work exactly the way you, your company, or your group needs it to.-->

 Ich habe nun die grundlegende Funktionsweise und die Benutzung von Git besprochen.
 Weiterhin habe ich einige Werkzeuge von Git präsentiert, die dem Benutzer ein einfaches und effizientes Arbeiten ermöglichen.
 In diesem Kapitel werde ich nun auf einige Operationen eingehen, die Du benutzen kannst um die Funktionsweise von Git Deinen persönlichen Bedürfnissen anzupassen.
 Dazu führe ich einige wichtige Konfigurationseinstellungen ein, sowie verschiedene Einschubmethoden, auch Hooks genannt.
-Mit diesen Mitteln kann man Git leicht anpassen, so dass es genau Deinen Ansprüchen, des Unternehmens oder des Teams entspricht.
+Mit diesen Mitteln kann man Git leicht anpassen, sodass es genau Deinen Ansprüchen, des Unternehmens oder des Teams entspricht.

 <!--## Git Configuration ##-->
 ## Git Konfiguration ##